Realizar busca

 This daylong event is an in-person academic conference and policy discussion at the Insper Institute of Education and Research in São Paulo, Brazil.

-This event is co-sponsored by the Insper, the Georgetown Americas Institute, the Georgetown University Global Economic Challenges Network, the Centre for Microdata Methods and Practice (Cemmap), and the Econometric Society
+This event is co-sponsored by Insper, the Georgetown Americas Institute, and the Georgetown University Global Economic Challenges Network.

 The event will also be livestreamed.